tomhendra/courses/19-testing-javascript/README.md

 ```

 ### 2.4.
 Support Async Tests with JavaScripts Promises through async await

+Our testing framework works great for our synchronous test.
+What if we had some asynchronous functions that we wanted to test?
+We could make our callback functions async, and then use the await keyword to wait for that to resolve, then we can make our assertion on the result and the expected.

+Let’s make our testing framework support promises so users can use async/await.

 - We can make our callback functions async and use the await keyword to handle asynchronous function tests.